Key Takeaways

 Alternatives are being developed for more ethical silk production:

-• Use the male approach by keeping only the fertile cocoons.
+- Use the approach of the male, keeping only the fertile cocoons.

 These methods respect the well-being of the silkworm and produce silk of high quality.
 However, they remain marginal on an industry scale.

-With our expertise in ethical manufacturing, we are convinced at The Oversized Hoodie® that viable alternatives exist to produce silk responsibly.
+With our expertise in ethical manufacturing, we at The Oversized Hoodie® are convinced that viable alternatives exist for producing silk responsibly.
 We encourage practices that respect animal welfare.

 — Geoffrey, Founder of The Oversized Hoodie®